 Between 1998 and 2002, we reconfigured our logistics network to improve customer service.
 This included consolidating our distribution centres down from approximately 70 locations to 6 distribution centres and 8 cross-docks.
-Our logistics teams efficiently deliver products and transport empty containers to thou-
+Our logistics teams efficiently deliver products and transport empty containers to thousands of locations across the

 - sands of locations across the

 - province, including our own

 - retail locations, other bever-

-- age alcohol retail stores, bars,

-- restaurants, as well as other
+- age alcohol retail stores, bars, restaurants, as well as other

 - licensed venues.